The Ultimate Guide to Managing Remote Workers

 The Challenges of Remote Working

 That same approach is even more important for so-called “deskless workers,” the employees in warehouses and delivery trucks, on production lines and retail floors or roving from site to site to maintain and repair customers’ equipment.
+Furthermore, it is no secret that the companies involved in the logistics and haulage industries have undergone some major changes in recent years.
+For example, it is now much more commonplace for these types of businesses to outsource the maintenance of their trucks to third-party fleet service companies.

 In many instances, these people may not even have a company smartphone or business email address.
 Yet, those who visit customer locations may be the most visible employees you have.
 Like their colleagues at the office, they have the same desire to feel connected, be part of the team and know the company’s behind them if they need information or technical support to get their job done.
 Without the right tools or mindset, managing this mobile workforce poses a challenge.
+The ultimate guide to managing remote workers is to help them stay connected and engaged across the company, regardless of their location.

 Seamless communications – such as mobile apps, integration with enterprise applications and click-to-call functionality, to name a few – provide business owners with a powerful advantage.
 By providing these tools, they reinforce the idea that employees are always in touch.
 A variety of mobile apps allow users not only to communicate with each other, but also to handle a variety of nuts-and-bolts issues that once required a chat with your HR person and the filing of multiple forms.